Why DoktorABC?

 In some cases, medical treatment may be considered as part of a structured, clinician-led approach, particularly when excess weight is affecting health or increasing future health risks.

-Important information DoktorABC UK is a digital health platform that connects patients with independent, UK-registered healthcare professionals.
+Important information: DoktorABC UK is a digital health platform that connects patients with independent, UK-registered healthcare professionals.
 DoktorABC UK does not itself provide medical care, issue prescriptions or dispense medicines.
-All clinical decisions are made by the prescribing clinician following an individual medical assessment.
+All clinical decisions are made by the UK-registered prescriber following an individual medical assessment.

 Available treatment approaches